 Despite the shift, larger corporations are still slow to adapt – some don’t even know what coworking spaces are.
 This is where smaller start-ups are able to shine.
 We’ve seen many disruptive technologies emerge in recent years from the start-up space, and it’s a testament to their ability to be agile, lean, and to adapt.

 Shifts in the corporate world take forever, but in the startup universe things can happen fast.
-Startups, freelancers, and home-based entrepreneurs are taking advantage of coworking spaces all around the world for some very obvious reasons, along with some less obvious benefits.
+Startups, freelancers, and home-based entrepreneurs are taking advantage of coworking spaces all around the world for some very obvious reasons, along with some less obvious ones.

-Let’s go over some of the more underrated and significant benefits of using coworking spaces from the point of view of a small team or a solo-entrepreneur.
+Let’s go over some of the more underrated and significant benefits of coworking spaces from the point of view of a small team or a solo-entrepreneur.

 1. Separating Work From Personal Life